VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation

-The existing methods for generating images from code overlook the continuity of pixel rows, resulting in suboptimal image quality.
-Therefore, we propose a systematic approach in VulMCI to generate high-quality images with more continuous upper and lower pixel rows.
-As illustrated in Figure\ref{fig:system5}, VulMCI comprises four main stages: building function samples, pixel-row oversampling, code encoding and embedding, and generating three-channel images.
+Existing methods for generating images from code overlook the continuity of pixel rows, resulting in low-quality images.
+Therefore, we propose the system approach of VulMCI to generate high-quality images with more continuous rows.
+As illustrated in Figure \ref{fig:cfg_system}, VulMCI consists of four main stages: constructing function samples, pixel row oversampling, code encoding and embedding, and generating grayscale images.

 \begin{itemize} \item \textbf{Building function samples:} Our system supports the extraction of function-level slice samples from initial program files, which undergo normalization.
 This process involves three main steps: removing comments, standardizing function names, and standardizing variable names.